HomeEducationBachelor

 3-year educationEnglish

 The Bachelor's programme in Applied Industrial Electronics equips you to work as an electronic engineer.
-In the programme, you will learn how power electronic converters and electrical machines function and how to design and control robots.
+On the programme, you will learn how power electronic converters and electrical machines function and how to design and control robots.
 For example, you can work with unmanned aerial vehicles (UAV) and underwater robots or develop control algorithms for wind turbines.

 Academic content